 - Bedside Shift Report occurs in the morning and evening, is performed at the bedside and includes the patient.
 The purpose of Bedside Shift Report is to ensure a safe hand-off of care between nurses by involving the patient and family and improve the patient experience.

 - Intentional rounding

 - How to use:

 - Call light

 - Bed control

 - Phone

 - TV

 - Internet services

 - Other equipment you may need

 - How our staff keeps you safe:

 - Hand hygiene when entering and leaving your room

 - Your fall prevention plan

 - Restroom location

-- Visitor plan
+- How to store valuables and medications if you cannot send them home with a responsible person

-- How to store valuables and medication if you cannot send them home with a responsible person
+- Please let staff know as soon as possible if you have any personal preferences in the way we provide care or interact with you, such as religious preferences, gendering, dietary restrictions related to allergies or personal preferences.

-- Visitor plan
+- Visitation